adrianbevan/TensorFlow-Tutorial/index.md

 ### Binder

 This git repository has been set up for use in Binder.
 Please click on the link below in order to launch a binder session.
+Once the session starts please navigate to the folder `notebooks` and select the example that you would like to work through.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/adrianbevan/TensorFlow-Tutorial.git/main)